-Gamer’s thumb is tenosynovitis of the tendons of the thumb.
-Specifically, gamer’s thumb affects the tendons of the extensor pollicis brevis and abductor pollicis longus muscles.
-These muscles pull the thumb away from the hand and palm.
+Gamer’s thumb is the common term for the diagnosis of tenosynovitis from repetitive use of the thumb.
+Specifically, gamer’s thumb affects the tendon sheaths of the extensor pollicis brevis and abductor pollicis longus muscles.
+These muscles pull the thumb away from the hand and palm (see Pertinent anatomy).

 In console gaming, these motions are primarily involved in thumb stick movements.
-This condition has also recently been identified with greater prevalence due to text messaging on mobile devices.
-These muscles/tendons are less commonly strained in PC gaming.
+This condition has also recently been identified with greater prevalence due to text messaging on mobile devices and is sometimes called “texter’s thumb.”
+Although possible, a diagnosis of gamer’s thumb is less common for PC gamers than it is for console gamers.

-It’s important to know some basic anatomy of the thumb to understand this condition.
+It’s important to know some basic anatomy of the thumb to really understand gamer’s thumb.

-To begin, the tendon sheaths affected in gamer’s thumb surround tendons that attach from your forearm to your thumb.
+To begin, in areas of your body where greater-than-normal friction may occur, tendons will have a protective sheath around them to alleviate friction and the potential for tissue damage.
+The tendon sheaths affected in gamer’s thumb surround tendons that attach from your forearm to your thumb.
 If you open your hand wide, you can see the tendons pop up on the thumb side of your wrist:

 Tendons are bands of fascia that transmit force from muscle to bone.
 They are continuous with the muscles and bones to which they are attached.

 Your body’s protective mechanism for this potential increase in friction is a sheath, or a protecting layer of tissue with synovial fluid (lubrication for joints and tendons) that surrounds the tendon.
-The synovial sheath effectively decreases friction by allowing a smooth gliding of the tendon in these areas.
+The synovial sheath effectively decreases friction by allowing a smooth gliding of the tendon in these areas (think motor oil in the engine of your car to prevent overheating and excessive wearing on the engine).

 Tendon sheaths are found most commonly in the hands and feet.
-The extensor pollicis brevis and abductor pollicis longus tendons have this protective sheath.
+As previously mentioned, the extensor pollicis brevis and abductor pollicis longus tendons have this protective sheath along the thumb side of your forearm.

-It is an inflammatory overuse injury; however, it is not an inflammation of the tendons.
+Gamer’s thumb is an inflammatory overuse injury; however, it is not an inflammation of the tendons!
 Rather, it is an inflammation of the sheath that surrounds the tendons.
+This distinction is important because treatment protocols may vary.

-De Quervain’s tenosynovitis may be caused by direct trauma; however, the absence of trauma indicates a true overuse syndrome.
+A tenosynovitis of any tendon sheath may be caused by direct trauma; however, the absence of trauma would indicate a true overuse syndrome.
 In other words, excessive activation of the thumb muscles & tendons may lead to inflammation of the tendon sheaths and cause symptoms.

-In other overuse strain injuries such as mouse elbow, the issue is an imbalance in muscle activity.
-In overuse tenosynovitis, the issue is actually excessive, high volume activity.
+In other overuse strain injuries such as mouse elbow, there is no inflammation, and the issue is an imbalance in muscle activity leading to tendon fiber adhesion.
+In an overuse tenosynovitis such as gamer’s thumb, the issue is truly overuse—excessive, high volume activity.

 If you’re affected by gamer’s thumb, you’re likely to experience the following symptoms: